 The good news is that we can help our dogs overcome their fear.

-Remember to start small and gradually expose your dog to the ceiling fan in a controlled environment.
+Start small and gradually expose your dog to the ceiling fan in a controlled environment.

 Use positive reinforcement techniques like treats and verbal praise to create positive associations with the fan.

-Overall, remember that while it can be frustrating dealing with a scared pup, it’s our job to show them compassion and understanding.
+While it can be frustrating dealing with a scared pup, it’s our job to show them compassion and understanding.

 It may take some time, and for some dogs, it might be very slow progress.